 The Jawbone UP Move

-is a pedometer in the neo-classic definition of the term.
+is a pedometer in the relative definition of the term.
 It counts steps and distance, monitors sleep, and syncs that information with a smartphone app for organization and monitoring.
 It does all this at less than half the price of our Editors' Choice product, with arguably a better battery situation.
 The main drawback of the UP Move is that it does not allow the user to view data on the device itself.
 The only way to see your actual step count or distance is to sync to your phone, open the app, and look at your screen.
-In a world increasingly reliant on frequent and lengthy screen time, it is nice when one has the option to not consult your phone at any moment.
+In a world increasingly reliant on frequent and lengthy screen time, it is nice when one has the option not to consult your phone at every moment.
 Our highest scoring product has fairly comprehensive data viewable on the device itself, while the Jawbone cuts this out to hit a lower price point.
-If phone reliance is fine with you, the Jawbone Up Move is a good way to save some bucks.
+If phone reliance is okay with you, the Jawbone Up Move is a good way to save some bucks.

 Best Buy Award for a Self-Contained Unit

-No smartphone app or associated cloud data management
+No app or cloud connection

 Top Pick Award for Simplicity